WeeJeWel/pivpn-web/README.md

 > 💡 The default Raspbian username is `pi` and the default password is `raspberry`.

-> 💡 When you client name is a valid Gravatar e-mail, they will be shown with their avatar.
+> 💡 When a client's name is a valid Gravatar e-mail, they will be shown with their avatar.